-We will set up our artwork so that we engrave the Model Number on Surface 1 in red and the Serial Number on Surface 2 in blue.
-For this job, the only change we will make is to the Focus distance, everything else will be the same.
-In the Color Mapping tab you can see that we've set the red to a thickness of .5" (12.7 mm) and the blue color mapped layer to a thickness of .3" (7.62 mm).
+We will set up our artwork so that we engrave the Model Number on Surface 1 and the Serial Number on Surface 2.
+For this job, the only change we will make is to the Focus distance.
+Everything else will be the same.
+A glance at the Summary section shows the Focus for the color red at 0 and the Focus for blue at -250.
+When you run the job, the red will engrave on Surface 1 first and then the table will move up and engrave the blue text.

+We've setup the graphic with the model number in red and the serial number in blue.
+In the Color Mapping tab you can see that we've set the blue to engrave at a focus point of -250.
+Since every increase of 10 moves the table further from the laser by 0.001" (0.0254 mm), we are telling the table to raise .025" (0.635 mm).